nrdg/sop/_sources/publishing/papers.md

 # Papers

+Academic papers provide a durable snapshot of our thinking about a particular topic in a particular point in time.
+They provide a great outlet for a creative synthesis of the different strands of a research project, starting from the relationship to previous research, through the methods that are employed, centering on the empirical findings, and ending with a meditation on the state of the world (also known as a discussion section).
+Because of that, papers can give their authors a tremendous amount of satisfaction.
+They are also important common currency in academic careers.
+So, we write papers.
 The bad news is that writing full papers is one of the hardest things we do.

 Where you start writing the paper is often one of the hardest things to decide.
 The good thing is that by the time you are writing the paper, you have probably